JemRF/RF-Documentation/pages/sgateway/sgw-intro.md

 This innovative gateway embodies the pinnacle of data management technology, delivering unparalleled control and security for all your sensor data needs.

 ## Features
-The Smart Gateway has two primary protocols to send data measurements to the the monitoring service.
+The Smart Gateway has two primary protocols to send data measurements to the monitoring service.
 It uses secure HTTPS connections to the JemRF Monitoring Service as the main protocol.
-It also provides connection to an MQTT Broker for more versal data exchange with other data processing tools.
+It also provides connections to an MQTT Broker for more versal data exchange with other data processing tools.
 The Smart Gateway now supports the SparkPlug B MQTT message protocol, expanding its MQTT capabilities.
 It can detect and report operational issues to an MQTT Broker and provide an external open/close contact to reflect the Gateway's health.

 Internal data logging and storing eliminate potential data loss in case of network connection failure.
 When the network connection is restored, any data captured while the network was down is backfilled to the cloud service or Server.